 - Disrupting your gut flora

 Those risks and the other things you need to consider will be covered throughout this article.

 When Do You Use An Enema?

 There are multiple reasons why people use enemas, from minor constipation to cleansing to medical procedures.

 Enemas for Constipation

 By far the most common use for enemas is for a frustrating case of occasional constipation, although enemas may not be the best solution.
-But if you have chronic or regular constipation, aim to figure out the true cause and solve that problem – whether through lifestyle choices, diet, or a medical issue that needs further investigation.
-Perhaps your diet contains too much-processed food or too much sugar and not enough fresh, fiber-filled fruits and vegetables.
+But if you have chronic or regular constipation, aim to figure out the true cause and solve that concern – whether through lifestyle choices, diet, or a medical issue that needs further investigation.
+Perhaps your diet contains too much processed food or too much sugar and not enough fresh, fiber-filled fruits and vegetables.
 A poor diet also affects your gut flora, which in turn, affects digestion, mental wellness, and many other aspects of your health.
-As people age, constipation often becomes more of a problem.
+As people age, constipation often becomes more of a concern.
 Medical issues can also cause constipation.
 So, take some time to discern the real issue.

 Enemas for Weight Loss